Coco Chanel: The fabulous life of a fashion genius

 More importantly, she liberated women from the clutches of the 'corseted silhouette', popularizing the acceptance of a casual, comfortable dresses as the new standard post-World War I era.

-At Soulful Collection, even my endeavor has always been to offer unique and innovative products to consumers that would perhaps revolutionize the market in terms of complementing today's lifestyle.
-Right from leather handbags, satchels and messengers to iPad covers and backpacks, my aim has also been to offer simple, elegant products that offer style and functionality together.
+At Rustic Town Collection, even my endeavour has always been to offer unique and innovative products to consumers that would perhaps revolutionise the market in terms of complementing today's lifestyle.
+Right from Leather Satchels and messengers to iPad covers and backpacks, my aim has also been to offer simple, elegant products that offer style and functionality together.

 Chanel and her products have been my inspiration to become an avid fashion enthusiast.
 Her ambition and courage to do things at that time has always fascinated me.
 She will always remain my first fashion icon.